dan-chui/kokomo-resorts/README.md

 ## 💫 Features

-- **Modern Framework**: Utilizing React.js and custom React Hooks plus components to maximise application efficiency and reusability.
+- **Modern Framework**: Utilizing React.js and custom React Hooks plus components to maximise efficiency and reusability.

 - **Database**: Data management and storage are delivered by Supabase, which is an open-source Postgres database.